What is Single-Use Plastic?

 Polluting And Poisoning Our Food & Water Sources

 Most of the discarded plastic that is collected gets either incinerated or disposed of to some landfill.
 The ones that are astray, sooner or later, end up in the ocean.
 Plastic, a petroleum-based product, takes an unnaturally long time to decompose.
-Various environmental factors, however, cause the plastic to break down, till it becomes microscopic particles.
+Various environmental factors, however, cause the plastic to break down until it becomes microscopic particles.
 When the plastic breaks down, it releases many of the toxic chemicals, such as BPA, which was used in its manufacture.
 As a result, the soil in the landfills, as well as the groundwater gets polluted.

 America alone throws away 30 million tons of plastic every year.
 Presently, most nations around the world are just as guilty.
 From on top of the Mount Everest, to the bottom of Marianas Trench, plastic has almost entirely wrapped the entire planet!